Commission for the Investigation of Abuse of Authority

 The CIAA will initiate investigations against all public officials if the complaint is made in writing or in the media or through any source related to allegations of abuse of power.

 History

 Commissioner Raj Narayan Pathak resigned on February 15, 2019 after news reports of corruption surfaced about a Medical College License.
-The commission has sue a case against Pathak for the case.
-He is said to have taken 8.7 million rupees as bribe to settle corruption claim in Nepal Engineering College.
+The commission has sued a case against Pathak for the case.
+He is accused of having taken 8.7 million rupees as bribes to settle a corruption claim in Nepal Engineering College.

+The Commission for the Investigation of Abuse of Authority (CIAA) has initiated legal proceedings against 1,545 individuals and organizations in 201 corruption cases during 2023/24.
+The total compensation sought exceeds Rs 8.40 billion.
+According to the CIAA's 34th annual report, which was released on October 1, 2024, a total of 201 cases were filed in the Special Court throughout this year.
+The majority of cases are based on illegal benefits or losses.